 Quantum computing and networking

-Neutral Atom Qubits
+Neutral Atom qubits

 fluorescence averages, seen as intensity of blue, is shown for an 11 x 11 qubit array, with control and target sites circled